-Within a term where remediation is required, students who fail to comply with the remediation standards outlined in the PA Didactic and Clinical Student Handbooks are placed on College Academic Alert (CAA).
-All students where conditions of probation have been established are subject to Progress and Promotion Committee review and possible CAA action should they fail to fulfill the conditions.
-It is possible that students are barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.800.
-Students concerned about their academic progress should consult the remediation protocol and academic progress section defined in the PA Student Handbook.
+Within a term where remediation is required, students who fail to comply with the remediation standards outlined in the PA Program and Clinical Handbooks are placed on College Academic Alert (CAA).
+All students where conditions of probation have been established are subject to Progress and Promotion Committee review and possible dismissal (Required to Withdraw for Unsatisfactory Degree Progress - RWDP) should they fail to fulfill the conditions.
+It is possible that students may be dismissed from the program for academic reasons even though the student’s cumulative GPA exceeds 2.800.
+Students concerned about their academic progress should consult the remediation protocol and academic progress section defined in the PA Program Handbook.

 Academic Dismissal – Professional Integrity

 Students may be dismissed from the Physician Assistant Studies program for failure to maintain professional integrity standards, which may include, but are not limited to:

 - Failure to comply with the Physician Assistant Studies Program Honor Code and Professional Code of Conduct.